Disney's Animal Kingdom Theme Park

 Visit your local accredited zoo to see these amazing creatures in person and to observe their natural behaviors.
 You can also watch the Disneynature film The Crimson Wing: Mystery of the Flamingos which tells the story of flamingos and their interesting behaviors observed in the wild.
 Then, spread the word about threats to flamingos and their habitats by creating an infographic, blog or website.

-You can make a big difference for flamingos by contributing to organizations―like the Disney Conservation Fund―that support research and conservation efforts.
+You can make a big difference for flamingos by contributing to organizations―like the Disney Conservation Fund (DCF)―that support research and community conservation efforts.*

 Visit the Websites Below